 1. If you have completed or are within six months of completing a three-year residency program in Family Medicine, you are eligible to sit for the Written (Cognitive) Exam.
 The exam is offered once in the spring and once in the fall.

-OMT Practical Exam
+OMT Performance Exam

 2. The OMT Performance Exam is held at least twice per year, in spring during the ACOFP conference and in conjunction with OMED in the fall.
-Practical exams may also be given in May and December.

 NOTE: Residents completing their programs on or after June 30, 2020 may opt out of the OMT Performance Exam and become board-certified in Osteopathic Family Medicine only.
 If you select this option, you may complete the OMT Performance Exam at any point in your career to become certified in Osteopathic Family Medicine and OMT.